What is a Boil Water Advisory?

-- Flush all remaining faucets and appliances including hose bibs, external faucets, or fixtures not used for drinking water.
+- Flush all appliances.
+Flush all remaining faucets and appliances including hose bibs, external faucets, or fixtures not used for drinking water.
 Follow the manufacturer's instructions for cleaning and sterilizing CPAP machines, humidifiers, and other medical or health care devices that have had contact with water.
 Make sure to manually regenerate water softeners as well.

+- Replace all filters.
+Once the pipes and fixtures have been flushed, sediment filters for whole house filtration, reverse osmosis pre-filters, refrigerator filters, and other point-of-use filters should also be changed.
 If the boil advisory is only in effect for a few hours, your reverse osmosis membrane should be fine.
 However, if your reverse osmosis system has been sitting idle for a day or more, it may have bacteria growing in it.
-In such instances, the membrane should also be replaced.
+In such instances, the membrane should also be replaced

 Is my well water safe after a flood?

 Well water requires a more detailed cleaning and sterilization method after major flooding.
 It is difficult for a homeowner to thoroughly disinfect their own wells after flooding, so it’s recommended you contact a well or pump contractor after the flood.
 For more information, see this informative outline from the EPA